argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 These completed files are located at /software/sambanova/apps/tutorials/sambanova_dataparallel.

 To copy the boilerplate files, log in to sm-01.
-See [How to Setup Your Base Environment](How-to-setup-your-base-environment.md).
+See [Getting Started](How-to-setup-your-base-environment.md).

 Then